 Kaladera is a Village in Govindgarh Tehsil in Jaipur District of Rajasthan State, India.
 It is located 41 Km towards North from Jaipur.

-- 800,000 L x year to the ground, otherwise lost in runoff along the surface.
+It is estimated that adding rooftops connections will have the potential to direct 800,000 L x year to the ground, otherwise lost in runoff along the surface.

 The calculation is based on an average annual rainfall 520 mm and a total catchment area (roof area) is 20,000 sq ft

 Lab testing water as ongoing basis to reassess water quality and adjust filtering systems